Expand the section navigation mobile menu

 All parents (combined between parents) may borrow up to $20,000 per year per dependent student and up to a $65,000 aggregate limit per dependent student.

-Legacy Provision: If a borrower has a Parent PLUS loan made (disbursed) before July 1, 2026, while the dependent student is enrolled in a program of study, the parent can continue to borrow under current loan limits (up to Cost of Attendance) for 3 academic years or the remainder of their dependent student’s expected time to credential, whichever is less.
+Legacy Provision: If a borrower has a Parent PLUS loan made (disbursed) or the student for whom they are borrowing has a Federal Direct loan made (disbursed) before July 1, 2026, while the dependent student is enrolled in a program of study, the parent can continue to borrow under current loan limits (up to Cost of Attendance) for 3 academic years or the remainder of their dependent student’s expected time to credential, whichever is less.
+Expected time to credential example: If a student's published program length is 4 years, and the student has attended 4 years, the student is no longer eligible for the Legacy Provision.

 Effective Date: July 1, 2026